Skip to main content

 Under the beautiful title

-two artists from Japan will present the first Carl Loewe concert of 2026 at the Carl Loewe House in Löbejün.
+two artists from Japan gave the first Carl Loewe concert of 2026 at the Carl Loewe House in Löbejün.

-Yoshiaki Kimura will perform primarily historical ballads by Carl Loewe and other composers.
-The centerpiece of the program is Carl Loewe's Op.
-99, featuring the four ballads dedicated to Emperor Charles V.
+Yoshiaki Kimura performed primarily historical ballads by Carl Loewe and other composers.
+The centerpiece was Carl Loewe's Op.
+99, with its four ballads dedicated to Emperor Charles V.

-The Japanese bass-baritone Dr. Yoshiaki Kimura has enjoyed a successful career on European opera stages for over ten years.
-He made his debut as Figaro at the Bamberg Opera House's summer festival.
+The Japanese bass-baritone Dr. Yoshiaki Kimura has been performing successfully on European opera stages for over ten years.
+He made his debut at the Bamberg Opera House's summer festival as Figaro.
 Since the 2014/15 season, he has been a member of the Bielefeld Theatre ensemble.
-He has performed over 600 times in Europe, including guest appearances at the Minden Theatre, the Detmold State Theatre, the Mannheim National Theatre, and at festivals in Switzerland.

-At the end of March 2026, after 19 years, he will leave Europe and return to Japan.
-Starting in April, he will take up a teaching position at Musashino Conservatory.
+At the end of March 2026, after 19 years, he left Europe and returned to Japan.
+Starting in April, he will be teaching at the Musashino Conservatory of Music.

 Dr. Miho Ohki is a pianist and piano and music educator.
 She studied music education at Yokohama National University and, as a scholarship recipient, at the University of Erfurt, as well as instrumental pedagogy (piano) at Martin Luther University Halle-Wittenberg.